Palace of Justice, Brussels: Surroundings

-The / in front of the Palace of Justice is the largest square in Brussels, measuring 155 by 50 m.
+The Place Poelaert/Poelaertplein, in front of the Palace of Justice, is the largest square in Brussels, measuring 155 by 50 m.
 The initial development project, which provided for a large square in a semicircle (1862), could not be implemented due to Poelaert's sudden death.
 Consequently, this square does not have an architectural unity in the buildings that surrounds it, nor the belvedere coming from the original plan, and instead constitutes a vast transit space unsuitable for pedestrians, not functioning as an urban square but as a roundabout for cars preventing the appropriation of the place by walkers.
-In 1905, it was the scene of prestigious commemorations for the 75th anniversary of Belgian Independence.
+In 1905, it was the scene of prestigious commemorations for the 75th anniversary of Belgian independence.
 Nowadays, it offers one of Brussels' finest views.
-From the elevated vantage point, the famous tower of Brussels' Town Hall on the Grand-Place/Grote Markt is clearly visible.
-On a sunny day, the Koekelberg Basilica and even the Atomium can be seen.
+From the elevated vantage point, the famous tower of Brussels' Town Hall on the Grand-Place/Grote Markt (main square) is clearly visible.
+On a sunny day, the Basilica of the Sacred Heart in Koekelberg and even the Atomium on the Heysel/Heizel Plateau in northern Brussels can be seen.

 Next to the Palace of Justice, on the Place Poelaert, stand two war memorials: the Belgian Infantry Memorial by Edouard Vereycken (1935) and the Anglo-Belgian Memorial by Charles Sargeant Jagger (1923).
-In addition, the Poelaert Elevators, in popular language the Elevators of the Marolles, are a set of two public elevators that connects the upper and lower town between the Place Poelaert and the Square Breughel l'Ancien/Breughel de Oudeplein.
+In addition, the Poelaert Elevators, in popular language the Elevators of the Marolles, are a set of two public lifts that connects the upper and lower town between the Place Poelaert and the Square Breughel l'Ancien/Breughel de Oudeplein.
 They were executed by the AVA Architects office, under the coordination of the architect Patrice Neirinck, and were inaugurated in June 2002.

 Influence

 There is a well-known story that Adolf Hitler was reportedly fond of the building.
 Albert Speer, the Minister of Armaments and War Production in Nazi Germany, stated in his book Inside the Third Reich that he had been dispatched to Brussels in 1940 to study the building.

-Although lacking the dome and being much smaller, the Palace of Justice in Lima, Peru; which houses the Supreme Court of Peru, is based upon Brussels' Palace of Justice.
+Although lacking the dome and being much smaller, the Palace of Justice in Lima, Peru, which houses the Supreme Court of Peru, is based upon Brussels' Palace of Justice.